 Some people believe that lenders will always write checks if there is a bunch of venture capital equity in the company.
 The thinking is that the VCs will always bail out the lender so the lender is not taking any risk.
 However this is absolutely false.
 Venture capitalists bail on start ups all the time, leaving the lender to clean up, sell the company and take a loss.
 It’s nothing personal between the VC and the Lender, it’s just the VC can’t throw good money after bad.
 The VC has often lost a ton of money in the company by this point so it’s understandable.

-The big takeaway is that a lender cannot just rely on the VC’s to pay them back when the startup struggles, because they won’t.
+The big takeaway is that a startup lender cannot just rely on the VC’s to pay them back when the startup struggles, because they won’t.
 The company must be exhibiting traction and be able to attract another round of equity.
 If the next round looks promising, the banks and debt funds will lend.

 Want valuable startup information delivered straight to your inbox?